2lindell/advent/docs/source.txt

 [O24]The plant is a climbable fixed in place thing in In_West_Pit with printed name "[if height of plant is tiny]plant[otherwise if height of plant is tall]beanstalk[otherwise]giant beanstalk".
 The plant has a height.
 The height of the plant is usually tiny.
 Understand "beanstalk/stalk/bean/giant/tiny/little/murmuring/twelve/foot/tall/bellowing" as the plant.
-To describe the plant:
+Rule for writing a paragraph about the plant:
 	if height of plant is:
 		-- tiny: say [D0]"There is a tiny little plant in the pit, murmuring 'Water, water, ...'";
 		-- tall: say [D2]"There is a 12-foot-tall beanstalk stretching up out of the pit, bellowing 'Water!!
 Water!!'";
 		-- huge: say [D4]"There is a gigantic beanstalk stretching all the way up to the hole."
-Rule for writing a paragraph about the plant: describe the plant.
 [L31]Instead of climbing the plant:
 	if height of plant is:
 		-- tiny: